bibbox/app-phenotips/README.md

 ## After the installation

-Have a nice ride with the new Admins yountimer.
+Have a nice ride with the new Admins youngtimer.

 ![FINAL](install-screen-final.jpg)